vivid-planet/comet/.changeset/clean-dots-pull.md

 "@comet/cms-api": patch
 ---

-Add BlocksBlockInputInterface to public api
+Add `BlocksBlockInputInterface` to the public API